-Topic: Tag alias: pencil_(artwork) -> graphite_(artwork)
+Topic: [APPROVED] Tag alias: pencil_(artwork) -> graphite_(artwork)

 Posted under Tag Alias and Implication Suggestions

-The tag alias #69308 pencil_(artwork) -> graphite_(artwork) is pending approval.
+The tag alias #69308 pencil_(artwork) -> graphite_(artwork) has been approved.

 Reason: In terms of tagging, graphite vs pencil is a distinction that is theoretically possible but not practically possible, and current taggings bear this out.